-\item For $c_i \in G$, the total resource limits are reduce from the previous values by $R_G \times \beta$, where $\beta$ is a parameter that system administrator can configure to gradually update the containers.
-The degree of the reduction depends on the how far away a $c_i$ is from its QoE target.
-For example, when a learning model is performing slightly better than the targeted value, the value of $\frac{q_i}{Q_G}$ is very small and the resource reduction is limited (Line 16-18).
-When updating the limits, \sol~ set $\frac{1}{2\times |C|}$ to be the lower bound of the model to prevent abnormal behaviors due to lacking of resources (Line 19-20).
+\item For $c_i \in G$, the total resource limits are reduced from the previous values by $R_G \times \beta$, where $\beta$ is a parameter that the system administrator can configure to update the containers gradually.
+The degree of the reduction depends on how far away a $c_i$ is from its QoE target.
+For example, when a learning model is performing slightly better than the targeted value, the value of $\frac{q_i}{Q_G}$ is very small, and the resource reduction is limited (Line 16-18).
+When updating the limits, \sol~ set $\frac{1}{2\times |C|}$ to be the lower bound of the model to prevent abnormal behaviors due to lacking resources (Line 19-20).

 \item For containers in $B$, the saved resources from $G$ will be reallocated to them.
-Similar to $G$, the degree of increase depends on how bad a container performs when comparing to its QoE target.
-For example, if a given container, $c_i$, is underperforming a lot, which results in a large value of $\frac{q_i}{Q_B}$ and leads to a hike on the resource limit (Line 21-22).
-However, there is an upper limit (e.g. hardware limits) of the resource allocation, $T_R$, to each of the container (Line 23-24).
+Similar to $G$, the degree of increase depends on how bad a container performs when compared to its QoE target.
+For example, if a given container, $c_i$, is underperforming a lot, which results in a large value of $\frac{q_i}{Q_B}$ and leads to a hike in the resource limit (Line 21-22).
+However, there is an upper limit (e.g., hardware limits) of the resource allocation, $T_R$, to each container (Line 23-24).

 \end{itemize}